tniezurawski/angular-tn-mag-glass/README.md

 angular-tn-mag-glass
 ====================

-Directive with magic / magnifying glass
+Directive with magic / magnifying glass for AngularJS